muratk5n/thirdwave/en/README.md

 ---

-A main reason for the existence of these phony US ethnic subcultures is so that 'more native' citizens can play *Dances with Wolves* with their own countrymen without leaving the comfort of their home.
+A main reason for the existence of these phony US ethnic subcultures is so that 'earlier citizens' can play *Dances with Wolves* with their own countrymen without leaving the comfort of their home.

 ---